There are generally three reasons we recommend clients consider having a monthly savings plan.

 And this leads us to the third benefit - the magic of compounding.
 Making regular monthly contributions to your investment portfolio can help it grow into a larger amount over the long term, even if you’re only investing a small amount.
 Even investing smaller amounts regularly could mean that you can start investing sooner, giving you time to take advantage of the effect of growth compounding inside your portfolio.

-Want to ask questions within a community?
+Want to ask questions?

 This is best illustrated by an example.